christy-jose01/Pacman-AI/README.md

 # Pacman-AI
-This is using the UC Berkeley codebase for the PacMan AI project.
-This project utilizes search algorithms for artificial intelligence agents, and utilizes reinforcement learning.
+This uses the UC Berkeley AI codebase for their Introduction to Artificial Intelligence class.
+These projects utilize search algorithms for artificial intelligence agents and reinforcement learning.